Ride with the Devil (film): Home media

+Reception and legacy

 Box office

 Ride with the Devil had an initial screening on November 24, 1999, in New York City, Kansas City, Missouri and Los Angeles.
 For most of its limited release, the film fluctuated between 11 and 60 theater screening counts.
 At its most competitive showing, the filmed ranked in 37th place for the December 17–19 weekend in 1999.